-It comes as no surprise that the perception of the Maltese public in general is, unfortunately, that cultural heritage is of interest largely to tourists.
+It comes as no surprise that the perception of the general Maltese public is, unfortunately, that cultural heritage is of interest largely to tourists.
 This is due to the fact that it is particularly tourists who visit heritage sites and museums rather than the Maltese public.
-Whereas heritage managers should try to address this problem in trying to attract the Maltese public to our heritage, initiatives to promote the Islands' cultural heritage for Tourism are to be acknowledged and encouraged.
+Whereas heritage managers should try to address this problem in trying to attract the Maltese public to our heritage, initiatives to promote the Maltese Islands' cultural heritage in attracting tourism are to be acknowledged and encouraged.